-On this page you will find plenty of information on how to care for chickens, plus some cute photos of my little flock foraging around my garden.
-And do watch the video of Hattie and Joyce pottering around - hope you enjoy the captions!
+On this page you will find plenty of information on how to properly house, look after and feed chickens, and see some cute photos of my little flock foraging around my garden.
+And do watch the video, too!

 Life in the Chicken Coop

 There are many designs of chicken house, or coop.
 These are usually purchased as a flat-pack which you have to assemble yourself.
 The designs vary, some being more ornamental than practical.
-Prices vary widely too, soaring up to silly levels.
-If you are handy with wood, you could save yourself a lot of money if you make your own coop and run.
-Some of the books listed below offer design plans for various types of coop.
+Prices vary widely too, from the economical and hen soaring upwards to silly levels.
+If you are handy with wood, you could save yourself a lot of money by making your own coop and wire-fenced run.

-Before buying or making your coop, though, give some thought to how many chickens you want to keep.
-The size of the coop will limit the number of chickens you can humanely keep - and once you've discovered how easy chickens are to keep (and how much fun they are!) you can be sure you'll want more.
+Before buying or making your coop, though, give some thought to how many chickens you intend to keep.
+The size of the coop will limit the number of chickens you can humanely house - and once you've discovered how easy chickens are to keep (and how much fun they are!) you can be sure you'll want more.

 Chickens also need clean water.
 They wash their beaks in it, and also drink quite a bit.
 Initially I tried using a purpose-made water feeder but they kicked this all over the place as if they were playing football.
 The water spilled everywhere, of course.
 Now I use a metal dish which clips to the wire of the run.

-Chickens eat non-stop.
-They love food!
-They will devour all your vegetable scraps - though mine aren't over-keen on potato peelings.
+Hens love to eat almost non-stop.
+They absolutely love food!
+They will devour all your kitchen vegetable scraps - though mine aren't over-keen on potato peelings.
 They will also eat whatever grows in your garden.
 Mine demolished all my Valerian within a week.
-And they enjoy rooting through fallen leaves in the herbaceous border, foraging for worms, insects and snails.
+And they enjoy patiently rooting through fallen leaves in the herbaceous border, foraging for worms, insects and snails.

-Grit is an essential dietery need, as this aids in the deigestion of their food plus helps form the shells of their eggs.
+Grit is an essential dietary need, as this aids in the digestion of their food and helps form the shells of their eggs.
 In winter, I also feed mine a commercially available chicken suet/insect mash which comes in pellet form.

-If you buy grit and chicken feed from a farm outlet, you'll spend a lot less than you would in a pet store or supermarket.
+If you buy grit and chicken feed from a farm outlet, you will spend a lot less than you would in a pet store or supermarket.
 As for greens - let your birds roam round your garden and they'll help themselves to whatever they want.

 My ISA Warren hens lay one egg a day each, usually around 10am but sometimes closer to mid-day if it's a sunny day.
 The pale brown eggs are larger than shop-bought ones, and the yolks are a gorgeous rich golden yellow - a much more intense colour than any mass-produced egg.

-And my birds are happy, too - wandering round the garden together, talking to each other in their own way.
+My birds are happy wandering round the garden together, talking to each other in their own way.
+They dig rounded patches of dry earth for dust-bathing in, and they enjoy basking in sunshine with one wing raised to cool off.
 They've even been known to wander into the house to listen to a spot of Vivaldi or Mozart.

 At night, they often share a roost spot even though there's plenty of room inside the coop for them to spread out.
 In fact, the coop I have is big enough for four birds.
 Watch this space for new additions to my flock!